Land and Property Records

 Hardware, software, and genealogical database programs

 The book contains more than 150 images of documents, Web sites, and historical photographs to supplement the material presented.
-The instructor has been hailed as one of the most knowledgeable genealogists in the English-speaking world.
+The book is being used in university courses, and the instructor has been hailed as one of the most knowledgeable genealogists in the English-speaking world.
 Come learn from the best!

 Brick wall research blocks are inevitable.
 We strive to start with ourselves and work backwards, but sometimes there are impediments that stop us in our tracks.
 It is then that we must use our most creative research skills, and it is essential that we move to other family members.
 That means researching our ancestors' siblings, uncles, aunts, cousins, and the collateral lines with which they are connected.